Seeing as I’ve just updated my espresso tamper guide 2023, I figured it was high time to give this guide to the best coffee scale a refresh too.

-There are good reasons why the much-hyped Acaia Lunar Scale costs around $325, while you can get a simple digital kitchen scale from Target or at Best Buy for under $20.
+There are good reasons why the much-hyped Acaia Lunar Scale costs $295.00, while you can get a simple digital kitchen scale from Target or at Best Buy for under $20.

-Even if you don’t opt for the Rolls-Royce of scales (and my personal favorite for everyday use), an entry-level model like the CoastLine Digital Pro coffee scale still costs just under $20.
+Even if you don’t opt for the Rolls-Royce of scales, an entry-level model like the CoastLine Digital Pro coffee scale still costs well under $20.
 Let’s take a brief look at three coffee scales for comparison:

 The table clearly illustrates the most important function of a coffee scale: to specify the required amount of coffee for each preparation method as well as for the calibration of different machines.
 This should come down to the smallest grain.

 Manual kitchen scales, while a good start, are too crude and inaccurate.
 They’re designed to measure out a stick of butter while baking but are of limited use coffee brewing.